Parth380/meta-ad-policy-sandbox/README.md

-# MetaGuard: A Multi-App RL Environment for Enterprise Ad Policy Compliance
+# MetaGuard: A Multi-App RL Environment for  Ad Policy Compliance

 > An OpenEnv-compatible reinforcement learning environment that forces an LLM agent
 > to do **real investigative work** across multiple enterprise APIs — not pattern-match.